top of page

 03.

 When you're ready to move forward with a purchase, I will advise you on constructing the strongest offer possible.
 Then we will draw up the necessary paperwork and send to you via Docusign for signing (or bring to you in person if preferred).
 There is a lot to consider when making an offer.
-We'll discuss the purchase price, the closing date, time lines, and any special stipulations for your particular purchase.
+We'll discuss the purchase price, the closing date (which is usually 30 days out for conventional loans and 45 days for FHA and VA loans), time lines, and any special stipulations for your particular purchase.
 Once an offer is submitted, the seller may accept, reject or counter the offer.

 pexels-sora-shimazaki-5668837.jpg